ibadetazemi/SQL-Project/starting_with_questions.md

 SQL Queries:

+SELECT AVG(productquantity) AS Avg_Product_Quantity, city, country
+FROM all_sessions
+WHERE city != 'not available in demo dataset' AND city IS NOT NULL GROUP BY productquantity, city, country
+ORDER BY productquantity

 SELECT a.country, a.city, cast(AVG(an.units_sold) as decimal(10,2)) AS averageProductCount
 FROM all_sessions AS a
 JOIN analytics AS an ON a.visitId = an.visitId